-When shopping online, a consumer may find that they have a question about a particular product or service that can’t be answered after browsing the website.
-Even with email and phone number contact details for the company readily available, the visitor may be in a hurry and decide that inquiring via these methods is too much of a hassle and exit the website.
+When shopping on the web, a consumer may find that they have a question that can’t be answered after browsing the site.
+Even with email and phone number contact details for the company readily available, the visitor may be in a hurry and decide that inquiring via these methods is too much of a hassle and exit the site.

 This is where the use of chatbots comes in handy!

-Modern chatbots are excellent tools for automating customer support in ecommerce, offering visitors high levels of personalization to guide them in their purchasing decisions, whether by answering questions or recommending products to suit their needs.
+Modern chatbots are excellent tools for automating customer support in ecommerce, offering visitors personalized shopping experiences to guide them in their buying decisions, whether by answering questions or recommending products to suit their needs.

-Ask Julie, the virtual assistant chatbot on the Amtrak website
+Ask Julie, the virtual assistant chatbot on the Amtrak site

 11. Social commerce

-Social commerce involves the purchasing and selling of products and services using social media.
-With social media usage being so prevalent with today’s buyers, it’s not shocking that a growing number of e-merchants are turning to social networks to build brand awareness, increase site traffic, and boost sales.
+Social commerce involves the purchasing and selling of products and services using social platforms.
+With social media usage being so prevalent with today’s buyers, it’s not shocking that a growing number of e-merchants are turning to social networks to build awareness, increase site traffic, and boost sales.

 Part of the importance of ecommerce is that it makes it possible to have a greater number of customers than you might with a physical storefront alone, and social commerce can do wonders for expanding your reach even further.
-While this form of commerce has been possible for several years now, social networks are continuously developing new innovations and features to help brands sell: Shoppable posts, product pages, live shopping, “Buy” buttons, and more!
+While this form of commerce has been possible for several years now, networks are continuously developing new features to assist brands in selling: Shoppable posts, product pages, live shopping, “Buy” buttons, and more!

-Social commerce is attractive for customers because they don’t need to leave the platform to be able to complete a purchase, but it provides retailers with a plethora of advantages as well.
+This kind of commerce is attractive for consumers because they don’t need to leave the platform to be able to complete a purchase, but it provides retailers with a plethora of advantages as well.
 It allows them to target people according to their social media preferences, engage with current and potential customers alike, and take advantage of helpful sales-monitoring tools.

-Furthermore, the power of social commerce doesn’t seem to be slowing down anytime soon.
+Furthermore, the power of this form of commerce doesn’t seem to be slowing down anytime soon.
 Insider Intelligence, citing a recent Accenture report, states that social commerce sales are expected to increase three times faster than traditional ecommerce, reaching estimated sales of $1.2 trillion worldwide in 2025.
-It’s clear that if your ecommerce business isn’t already harnessing the power of social commerce, now’s the perfect moment to begin!